lev1/DBGame/README.md

 # DBGame
-This is DBGame - is the best game in the World!
+DBGame is the best game in the World!